Reivajar/A-BCN-Paradox/README.md

 ### Demand

 For the creation of the demand, two different kinds of mobility need to be considered:
 * People whose origin and/or destination is within the represented area (i.e. people living and/or working within the network).
-This *endogenous* demand can be created using the activitygen routine included in SUMO (***SUMO ref activity gen***) from general demographic data.
+This *endogenous* demand can be created using the activitygen routine included in SUMO from general demographic data.
 * People exclusively crossing the modeled area (i.e. people who are moving around the city, whose destination is somewhere else out of the represented part of the city).
 This passing through traffic can be modeled from AADT available data.

 In general, the regular grid of the city of Barcelona encompasses core urban districts and more residential, suburbial, and even industrial areas whose traffic demands vary largely.
 In this case, for the considered area, we are assuming that it belongs to a central part of the city which implied higher density of population, of economic activity, of jobs position, and in general of traffic levels (because of inner demand, and passing by population).

 Very similarly to the network creation process, we generalize the transportation demand for an equivalent area of the city to the modeled 1.44km<sup>2</sup> urban square without representing any concrete neighborhood of the city of Barcelona.

-In the case of the transport demand created by *activitygen*, it needs basic demographic data which is extrapolated and generalized for the modeled network area (1.44km<sup>2</sup>) based on the Eixample district in Barcelona (7.46km<sup>2</sup>) (***sources of data for the city council of BCN***).
+In the case of the transport demand created by *activitygen*, it needs basic demographic data which is extrapolated and generalized for the modeled network area (1.44km<sup>2</sup>) based on the Eixample district in Barcelona (7.46km<sup>2</sup>).
 This area matches approximately the assumption of the expected mobility intensity for a central part of Barcelona.
 As a result, the following population statistics are assumed for the modeled area:

 - 51.120 inhabitant in the area (355 hab/ha x 144 ha)
 - 2,4 persons per household